 8. Birth to age 5

-For as long as rectal thermometers are the gold standard for taking a child’s temperature, parents are seeking alternatives that are easier to use.
+For as long as rectal thermometers are the gold standard for taking a child’s temperature, parents are seeking easier alternatives.

-But the alternatives, like underarm readings, forehead tapes, and ear scans have proved controversial or unreliable, especially for infants and toddlers.
+Alternatives, such as underarm readings, forehead tapes, and ear scans, have proved controversial or unreliable, especially for infants and toddlers.

-A new study has found what could also be the simplest alternative for this age group: A pacifier thermometer reviews.
+A new study has found what could also be the most straightforward alternative for this age group: a review of pacifier thermometers.

-Doctors tested a replacement pacifier-shaped thermometer on 100 children ranging in age from 7 days to 2 years old who came to the ER of Jackson Children’s Hospital in Miami.
+Doctors tested a replacement pacifier-shaped thermometer on 100 children, ages 7 days to 2 years, who came to the ER of Jackson Children’s Hospital in Miami.

 Features

-But the advice came with several caveats from the lead author, Dr. Shirley Press, director of the pediatric emergency department at the hospital.
+However, the lead author, Dr. Shirley Press, who is the director of the pediatric emergency department at the hospital, provided several caveats.

-For one thing, not all pacifier thermometers are accurate.
-She said parents should search for ones that ran on a computer chip and gave a digital reading.
-Earlier pacifier thermometers employing a different technology weren’t reliable, she said.
+Not all pacifier thermometers are accurate, for one thing.
+She said parents should search for ones that run on a computer chip and give a digital reading.
+Earlier pacifier thermometers employing a different technology weren’t reliable.

 Non-invasive means of taking a baby’s temperature – an excellent alternative to rectal thermometers.
 A tender musical lullaby indicates temperatures above 99.9 degrees F. Effortless: Monitors the child’s temperature approximately every five minutes for up to 25 minutes.